cypherpath/lti-app/README.md

 GRANT ALL PRIVILEGES ON DATABASE sdios_lti TO sdios_lti;
 ```

-Postgres is now ready for use.
+The default password mode for Postgres is 'ident', so it may be necessary to edit /var/lib/pgsql/data/pg\_hba.conf and change 'ident' to 'md5' in order to properly authenticate with the postgres server.

-### Python 2 virtual environment
+### Python 3 virtual environment

 It is highly recommended that a Python virtual environment be used.
 To create a virtual environment for this application, run the following from the top-level directory (i.e. the directory containing the manage.py file):

-`virtualenv --no-site-packages root`

-Note: Ensure that the virtualenv you run is for **Python 2**, not Python 3.
-The script may be called `virtualenv2` on your system.
+`python3 -m venv root`

 To activate the virtual environment inside the current shell: